kr0ggg/engineering-101/2-Domain-Driven-Design/1-introduction-to-the-domain.md

 **Code Samples**: [C#](./code-samples/csharp/07-order-tests.cs) | [Java](./code-samples/java/04-order-tests.java)

 Domain objects contain pure business logic without external dependencies, making them ideal for unit testing.
+This means:
+- **No External Dependencies**: Tests don't need to mock databases, web services, or file systems
+- **Fast Execution**: Tests run quickly without I/O operations
+- **Deterministic Results**: Same inputs always produce same outputs
+- **Easy Setup**: Simple object creation and method calls

+In our e-commerce example, testing the `Order` entity's business rules is straightforward because the entity contains only domain logic.
+We can test scenarios like:
+- Adding items to a draft order
+- Preventing modifications to confirmed orders
+- Ensuring orders have items before confirmation

 #### 2. **Value Objects Enable Comprehensive Testing**

 **Code Samples**: [C#](./code-samples/csharp/08-money-tests.cs)

 Value objects are immutable and self-validating, making them perfect for thorough testing.
+This enables:
+- **Comprehensive Coverage**: Test all validation rules and edge cases
+- **Equality Testing**: Verify that value equality works correctly
+- **Immutability Testing**: Ensure objects cannot be modified after creation
+- **Edge Case Testing**: Test boundary conditions and invalid inputs

+In our e-commerce example, we can thoroughly test the `Money` value object by:
+- Testing arithmetic operations with same and different currencies
+- Verifying validation of negative amounts
+- Testing equality and hash code implementations
+- Ensuring immutability through all operations

 #### 3. **Domain Services Enable Focused Testing**

 **Code Samples**: [C#](./code-samples/csharp/09-pricing-service-tests.cs)

 Domain services can be tested independently with mocked dependencies.
+This allows:
+- **Focused Testing**: Test complex business rules in isolation
+- **Mocked Dependencies**: Use test doubles for external services
+- **Scenario Testing**: Test various business scenarios and edge cases
+- **Integration Testing**: Test how multiple domain objects work together

+In our e-commerce example, the `PricingService` can be tested by:
+- Testing discount calculations for different customer types
+- Verifying bulk order discounts
+- Testing tax calculations for different regions
+- Ensuring shipping cost calculations are correct

 #### 4. **Testable Business Rules**

 **Code Samples**: [C#](./code-samples/csharp/07-order-tests.cs) (see business rule tests)

 Business rules are encapsulated in domain objects, making them easy to test.
+This provides:
+- **Clear Test Intent**: Each test validates a specific business rule
+- **Readable Tests**: Tests express business requirements clearly
+- **Maintainable Tests**: Changes to business rules are reflected in tests
+- **Documentation**: Tests serve as living documentation of business rules

+In our e-commerce example, we can test business rules like:
+- Customers can only place orders when they are active
+- Orders cannot be modified once confirmed
+- Orders must have items before they can be confirmed
+- Email addresses must be valid before customer registration

 #### 5. **Isolated Testing with Dependency Injection**

 **Code Samples**: [C#](./code-samples/csharp/10-customer-service-tests.cs)

 Domain services can be tested with mocked dependencies.
+This enables:
+- **Isolated Testing**: Test business logic without external dependencies
+- **Controlled Environment**: Use mocks to create predictable test scenarios
+- **Fast Tests**: No real database or service calls during testing
+- **Reliable Tests**: Tests don't fail due to external service issues

+In our e-commerce example, the `CustomerService` can be tested by:
+- Mocking the customer repository to control data access
+- Mocking the email service to verify welcome emails are sent
+- Testing customer registration with various scenarios
+- Verifying error handling when customers already exist

 ### Benefits of DDD for Unit Testing